 President Richard Nixon

-It would be another 100 years before the House decided to impeach a president after Johnson.
+It would be another 100 years before the House tried to impeach a president after Johnson.
 In 1974, members of the House initiated the process against Richard Nixon, the 37th president, and authorized the Judiciary Committee to investigate if there were grounds to impeach him of high crimes and misdemeanors.
 Most of the charges related to the infamous Watergate scandal, which occurred in 1972.

 President Bill Clinton